Moduli Spaces of the Basic Hitchin Equation on Sasakian Threefolds: Introduction

+\begin{theorem}[Theorem \ref{dim}] Let $(M,(T^{1,0},S,I),(\eta,\xi))$ be a regular Sasakian threefold (See Section \ref{Sasa} for the definition of regular).
+Let $E$ be a regular basic bundle (See Section \ref{reg bun}) and $h$ be a basic Hermitian metric.
+Let $g$ be the genus of $M/S^1$.
+We assume $g\geq 2.$ Then

+\end{theorem} In the case of a compact Riemann surface of genus $g \ge 2$, the dimension of the Hitchin moduli space was computed in \cite{H,N}.
+Therefore, Theorem \ref{thm 1.2} can be regarded as the Sasakian counterpart of the classical dimension formula for the Hitchin moduli space under suitable assumptions.

-\subsection{Relation to other works}
+\subsubsection{Relation to other works}

-When $M$ is quasi-regular (See Section \ref{Sasa}), then $M$ is a total space of a $S^1$-bundle over a cyclic orbifold \cite[Chapter 7]{BG}.
+When $M$ is quasi-regular (See Section \ref{Sasa}), then $M$ is a total space of an $S^1$-bundle over a cyclic orbifold \cite[Chapter 7]{BG}.
 This is a special case of the Seifelt bundle.
-In \cite{BSc}, they study the character variety of the fundamental group of the Seifelt bundle.
+In \cite{BSc}, they study the character variety of the fundamental group of the Seifert bundle.
 From the non-abelian Hodge theory \cite{BH}, the character variety in \cite{BSc} and $\mathcal{M}^{\mathrm{irr}}_{\mathrm{BaHit}}$ should be homeomorphic.
 The author hopes our space is useful for their work.
-For the higher dimensional case, there is a work by Kasuya \cite{Ka}.
-He studied the moduli of the flat bundle over general Sasakian manifolds and showed that the moduli have stratification by the basic structure.
+For the higher-dimensional case, there is a work by Kasuya \cite{Ka}.
+He studied the moduli of flat bundles over general Sasakian manifolds and showed that the moduli have stratification by the basic structure.
+He also showed that the moduli space of the flat bundle over a Sasakian threefold is smooth.
+While the structure group of his work is $SL(r,\mathbb C)$, we consider $GL(r,\mathbb C)$ in our setting.
+However, this difference does not affect the main analytic arguments, and our results can be adapted to the $SL(r,\mathbb C)$ case with only minor modifications.
+In particular, via the non-Abelian Hodge correspondence on a Sasakian manifold, one of the complex structures arising from our hyperK\"ahler structure can be naturally identified with the complex structure considered in his work.